If you have a new website or blog, can free SEO tools do everything you need to help track your progress in search results?

 You can choose the date ranges from seven days up to 16 months.

-It means that you now have access to lots of data that was previously only available if you paid for a subscription service.
+It means that you have access to lots of data that was only available before if you paid for a subscription service.

 Even then, many premium services don’t offer historical data much further back than seven days.